Administrative Procedure 148: Use of Guide Dogs, Service Dogs and Service Animals

 5.6 Continuous Assessment

-5.6.1 At a minimum, the accommodation of a Guide Dog/Service Dog/Service Animal will be reviewed according to the IEP review schedule set out by the board, in the event of a Violent Incident Report, or as otherwise deemed necessary by the principal/designate.
+5.6.1 At a minimum, the accommodation of a Guide Dog/Service Dog/Service Animal will be reviewed according to the IEP review schedule set out by the board, or as otherwise deemed necessary by the principal/designate.

 5.6.2 Annually, the principal will review the implementation and documentation as required by the application process to ensure that all applicable registrations, vaccinations, licenses, certificates as well as the Management Plan for the Care of the Guide Dog/Service Dog/Service Animal are current (see Appendix L and Appendix M).